 Upstart Crows of Santa Fe provides year-round outreach to educators and community groups.
-Our staff includes Caryl Farkas, Director of the Crows, Ariana Karp, Artistic Director of the International Shakespeare Center, Ambrose Ferber, Cadets de Gascon founder and Fight Director for Upstart Crows and the ISC, Robin Williams, Dramaturg and creator of iReadShakespeare! and visiting artists from the London Academy of Dramatic Art, the Globe Theatre, and the Stratford Shakespeare Festival.
+Our staff includes Caryl Farkas, Director of the Crows, Ariana Karp, Artistic Director of the International Shakespeare Center, Ambrose Ferber, Cadets de Gascon founder and Fight Director for Upstart Crows and the ISC, Robin Williams, Dramaturg and creator of iReadShakespeare! and visiting artists including actors, directors and staff from the London Academy of Dramatic Art, the Globe Theatre, and the Stratford Shakespeare Festival.

-Upstart Crows of Santa Fe in association with the ISC produce the annual Youth Shakespeare Festival, connecting high school students with Shakespearean actors and directors, culminating in a day of performance at an iconic Santa Fe venue.
+Upstart Crows of Santa Fe in association with the ISC produce the annual Youth Shakespeare Festival, connecting high school students with Shakespearean actors and directors, culminating in a day of performance at the Swan Theater.

 Shakespeare galvanized my life, shaped me as an individual, and simultaneously gave me a sense of belonging and community that I didn't have before.